algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport6.md

 ### Documents

 All the documents are finished and are now in the main branch.
 The only thing that is missing is the Post Mortem file, which is not finished yet.
-The Post Mortem file will be finished by Friday 25th March.
+The Post Mortem file will be finished by Friday, March 25th.

 ### Website